0x60df/loophole/README.md

 even if they are disabled.
-When the number of generated keymaps exceeds `loophole-temporary-map-max` and thereafter, newly generated keymap overwrites the oldest one and completely abandoned it.
+When the number of generated keymaps exceeds `loophole-temporary-map-max` and thereafter, newly generated keymap overwrites the oldest one and completely abandons it.

 Default value of this user option is `8`.